WebThingsIO/webthing-arduino/README.md

 ### Continuing onwards

-Make sure to install the ArduinoJson library if you don't have it installed already.
-Note that you must select ArduinoJson version 5, not the prerelease beta version 6.
+Make sure to install the current release of the ArduinoJson library (6) if you don't have it installed already.

 ![ArduinoJson install process](https://github.com/mozilla-iot/webthing-arduino/raw/master/docs/arduinojson.png)